-Materials embed age-appropriate pictures and graphics that support student learning and engagement without being visually distracting.
+Materials embed age appropriate pictures and graphics that support student learning and engagement without being visually distracting.

-- Materials do not embed age-appropriate pictures and graphics that support student learning and engagement without being visually distracting.
-The Student Textbook uses many small clipart icons but lacks real-life photographs to enhance student learning.
-For example, the textbook presents opaque and transparent objects within a lesson, but the accompanying pictures are not labeled to distinguish between the two.
+- The materials do not embed age-appropriate pictures and graphics that support student learning and engagement without being visually distracting.
+Materials frequently use unrealistic clipart rather than realistic pictures and graphics when presenting science content and concepts and embed fun and decorative pictures and graphics that visually distract students. - For example, the Student Textbook Grade 1 Science uses many small clipart icons but lacks real-life photographs to enhance student learning.
 In the Parent and Young section, materials show a clipart picture of a horse and a smaller horse for students to compare parent and young.
-The student textbook provides images of erosion used to make connections between water and land-however, no authentic photographs allow the students to have a factual visual representation. - The STEAM Activity Guide has few pictures or graphics supporting student learning and engagement.
-There are only a few pictures in the Amelia Rose Explores - Matter and its Properties chapter.
-Some pages do not have images or illustrations to support student learning. - In the STEAM Learn By Doing Activity Reader Student Edition, materials use clipart graphics-not photographs, to support student learning.
-Students do not see scientific representations.
-For example, in the assessment section, students are identifying living things.
-The items pictured are all clipart: a lion, rocks, a water drop, a butterfly, a cartoon person, and a one-color leaf coming out of something green.
+The textbook also lacks realistic or real-life photographs of erosion to support Grade 1 students in understanding the connections between water and land. - For example, some pages in the Amelia Rose Explores Matter and its properties section of the STEAM Activity Guide - Grade 1 Student Edition do not have any pictures or graphics to support student learning and engagement. - For example, in the Learn By Doing STEAM Activity Reader Book Grade 1 Student Edition, materials present clipart images of a lion, rocks, a drop of water, a butterfly, a cartoon person, and a single-color leaf coming out of something green in an assessment requiring students to identifying living things.